boulais01/mouse-choices-game/README.md

 # mouse-choices-game
-The narrative game in which the mouse tracker will be implemented.
+The narrative game in which the mouse tracker is be implemented.